Promoted to the Football League 2002. Relegated to the Blue Square Conference North 2007.

 - (o) Will Pike

 Boston United Mad includes an informative history.
-Modern crests are the property of Boston United FC.
+Crests are the property of Boston United FC.